mkorangestripe/linux/package-updates/README.md

 ## Check Log

 Add the chklog function to **~/.zshrc** on macOS and **~/.bashrc** on Linux.
 This fits the log file to the terminal by showing only the first and last few lines based on the terminal size.
-Use the chkupd aliases above to run this.
+Use the chkupd aliases above to run this function against the package update out file.

 ```shell script
 chklog() {